 1. High Sierra Loop Backpack

 I purchased the High Sierra Loop Backpack, because I am frugal, but also practical.
-I liked the amount of large and small pockets, place to put my water bottle, ability to add items on, and its light weight.
+I liked the variety of pockets, water bottle holder, add on options, and its light weight.
 My only regret is that I got the color with white in it because it is just not so white anymore with all of our outdoor activities!

 2. Ogio Stratagem Backpack